-The best that Richard Mitchell can do with his fine Smart Programmer is not good enough for those who demand it be exactly on time, and accuse him of cheating them ala HCM.
-Richard is a full time employee with amount of expected excessive an overtime, he is a husband and parent with at least the same amount of domestic stress lots of us have to deal with.
-All this in addition to singlehandedly compiling . fine Why this nat publication. is. recognized as the best he can do at this time?
+best that Richard Mitchell The can do with his fine Smart Programmer i 55 not good enough for those who demand it be exactly on time. and accuse him of cheating them ala HCM.
+Richard is a full time employee with an excessive amount of expected overtime, he is a husband and parent the same amount with at least of domestic stress lots of us have to All this in addition to deal with. singlehandedly compiling a fine Why this publication. is not recognized as the best he can do at this time?

-Traver, his sharing of Barry himself on both Compuserve and GEnie give him an extra dose to be aware of his best not being enough.
+his sharing Barry Traver, of himself on both Compuserve and GEnie give him an extra dose to be aware of his best not being enough.
 It indeed does pain him that the remarkable Genial Traveler is not as timely as he had hoped.
-Just in the last month he felt compelled to spend an incredible amount of postage money to let us know an issue was imminent, just to follow it up with an errata notice.
-Anyone with paper and pencil can calculate the cost of 9 disks, 6 mailers, two postcards per subscriber and come in way over the #30.00 subscription fee.
-In addition to the two data networks, Genial Traveler, Genial Computerware, Barry home-schools John Calvin and Where is his best not Preaches. enough?
+Just in the last month he felt compelled to spend an incredible amount of postage money to let us know an issue was imminent, just to follow up with an errata notice.
+Anyone it with paper and pencil can calculate cost of 9 disks, 6 mailers, two the postcards per subscriber and come in way over the \$30.00 subscription fee.
+In addition to the two data networks, Genial Traveler, Genial Computerware, Barry home-schools John Calvin and Where is his best Preaches. not enough?

 Craig Miller, his best was a red flag challenge to a certain mentality to break and circulate.
 These then have their defenders ad nauseum, those who publically stand up for Craig are called irrational Miller worshippers.
 Really!
-Now a certain few are using words like "cheat" "steal" "deserter" "traitor".
+Now a certain few using are like "cheat" "steal" "deserter" words "traitor".
 Based on what?
-Not facts Turbo-XT was that is for sure.
-Tritons idea, not visa versa.
-It WAS geared to the console and tv set, (by far the majority).
+Not facts that i s for sure.
+Turbo-XT WAS Tritons idea, not visa versa.
+It was geared to the console and tv set, (by far the majority).
 Deserter? just who do you think designed the new fantastic Super Extended Basic module.

 Step down off the vituperative box and recognize the SOAD destructiveness of this parochial pontificating.
 Recognize the unsung productive persons within your group, be they young or old, sophisticated or down home; encourage and reveal them.
 Is your glass house without streaks?
-We can all learn from one another. can't program (or haven't), but I can sure appreciate Tom, George, Craig, Doug, Mike, Peter, Barry, Richard, Chris etc. I am enriched by them, they produce action not drivel.
+We can all learn from one another. can't program (or haven't), but I can sure appreciate Tom, George, Craig.
+Doug, Mike, Peter, Barry, Richard, Chris etc. I am enriched by them, they produce action not drivel.